PauseAI/pauseai-website/src/posts/sota.md

 Let's take a look at how the most competent AI systems compare with humans in various domains.
 The list below is regularly updated to reflect the latest developments.
-As time progresses and capabilities improve, we move items from lower sections to the top section.
-When some specific [dangerous capabilities](/dangerous-capabilities) are achieved, AI will pose new risks.
-At some point, AI will outcompete every human in every metric imaginable.
-When we have built this superintelligence, [we will probably soon be dead](/ai-takeover).

 _Last update: 2023-12_